Tourist Attractions in Durban | The Ultimate Guide

 Endless sunshine, delicious food and a convergence of many different cultures, the city of Durban is the place to be this summer.
+Durban is rich with many tourist attractions for you to choose from.
 Whether you are a foodie, want to try your hand at surfing or you simply want to absorb as much warm rays as possible, Durban has it all.
-Whether you’re a tourist or a local, these 13 activities will get you falling in love with the coastal city in no time.
+Whether you’re a tourist or a local, these 13 attractions will get you falling in love with the coastal city in no time.

 Enjoy a relaxing gondola ride, with your partner, down the canals at the Durban Point Waterfront, situated just adjacent to the Ushaka Village Walk.
 Each gondola is eight metres long, can accommodate up to four adult passengers, and has been created with a unique design and an intriguing touch, that will make you feel like you have been transported to the canals of Venice.
 The Gondolas are the place to go for a relaxing picnic with friends, your anniversary, a date or perhaps you want to step it up a notch and propose to that special someone, in the perfect romantic setting.
 Zulumoon Gondolas has got you covered.
 If you are looking for romantic date ideas, these gondolas rides are a must try for couples, young and old alike.